blbadger/blbadger.github.io/language-representations.md

 logits = torch.matmul(embedding - positional_embedding, inverse_embedding)
 ```

+It may be verified that \eqref{eq2} is indeed capable of recovering the input token given an embedding.

 ### Language models translate nonsense into sense

 One of the primary challenges of large language models today is their ability to generate text that is gramatically and stylistically accurate to the prompt but is inaccurate in some other way, either introducing incorrect information about a topic or else veering off in an unintended direction.